Christian-History.org does not receive any personally identifiable information from the search bar below.

 The Body of Apostolic Teaching

 The authority of apostolic tradition in early Christianity cannot be overstated.
+It can, however, be misconstrued, and that is done every day.

 My book, Rome's Audacious Claim, goes through the church fathers to refute the claim of Roman Catholic apologists that there was a pope in the first century.
 It explains how fourth-century events explain the rise of the papacy, the (later) development of Roman Catholicism, and then opens the door on the sordid results of Roman religious rule.
 Available where books are sold.
 See Amazon reviews.